makeup4ever/audience-particiapation-meter/readMe.md

   }

-  async getAmount(wallet){ // For example bid all res
+  async getAmount(wallet){ // For example bid all ressource

+    if(wallet.asset.